luisdavid64/MRI-Implicit-Neural-Representations/README.md

 # Learning Neural Implicit Representations of MRI Data

+# Introduction

+This is the repository for the project "Learning Neural Implicit Representations of MRI Data" of the ADLM Praktikum, supervised by Wenqi Huang and Robert Graf.
+Within this repository, our objective is to delve into and compare the most recent advancements in Implicit Neural Representations (INRs) for accurately modeling MRI data.
+The primary goal is to assess and compare the effectiveness of various methods for processing MRI data, both in image space and k-space.
+Our particular focus is on multi-coil data.

 # Data

 We use [FastMRI's multi coil dataset](https://fastmri.org/) for our experiments.
-For easy use with local config files, download the data and symlink it to ./data.
+For ease of use with local config files, download the data and symlink it to ./data in the project's root directory.

 # Requirements